Valentine Holmes: American football career

 In April of 2019, Holmes was signed by the New York Jets as part of the NFL's International Player Pathway program.
 He made appearances in the New York Jets preseason against the New York Giants on 9 August, carrying 3 times for 6 yards and receiving 3 times for 30 yards.
-Then the Atlanta Falcons on 15 August carrying 3 times for 3 yards.
+Against the Atlanta Falcons on 15 August, he carried 3 times for 3 yards.
 He did not play in the third game against the New Orleans Saints.
 In the fourth game against the Philadelphia Eagles he made 5 receptions for 55 yards.
 He was waived by the Jets during final roster cuts, but was added to the Jets' practice squad on 1 September 2019, as an exempt international player.
 He was released on 22 November 2019.